lorenzo-querol/lorenzo-querol.github.io/_news/ou_internship_end2024.md

 related_posts: false
 ---

-I've produced a conference paper about Active Learning and Confidence Calibration under ISLab, Osaka University, which was submitted to ICANN2024.
+I\'ve produced a conference paper about Active Learning and Confidence Calibration under ISLab, Osaka University, which was submitted to ICANN2024.